tylertian123/engsci-notes/2025_fall/jre410_markets_strategy/lec4.md

 	* The niche is large enough to be profitable
 	* The niche is stable, so buyers don't flock to the mainstream
 	* The firm as the R&C to serve the niche successfully
+* The focused strategies are often more suitable for new firms to enter, since there is less pressure from the larger incumbent firms which have a lot of resources to retaliate
 * Examples include Porter Airlines (focused differentiation), Air Transat (focused low cost, operates only to vacation destinations)
 * The hazards of a focused strategy include:
 	* Competitors find ways to match the focuser's capabilities in serving the niche